Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Mosaic and Ceramic Sundials

-Click on any of the images on this page for a larger view.
+Click on any of the images or blue photo letters on this page for a larger view.

 The term "stained glass" commonly refers to any colored flat glass or any object made of this glass joined by metal strips.
 The term originally applied to colored or clear flat glass cut to fit an artist's design, on which details were painted with a brush using glass enamel.
 The glass pieces were then heated in a kiln or oven to bond and fuse the enamel to the glass surface.
 This firing made the painted detail as durable and permanent as the glass itself.
 Most stained glass sundial and religious windows from medieval times until this century were executed in this manner.
 In our website, we use a broader definition that includes glass colored by any means including inks and non-fired enamels.
 Etched glass is not stained glass.
 But we included a separate etched glass section in the Image Archive since they are so similar in function and use.
 Some sundials have both stained and etched glass pieces in them, making them difficult to classify, so I follow this rule: If most of the sundial is of stained glass, then I put it in the stained glass section, otherwise I classify it as etched glass.